react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

 ## Summary

-- While React's lifecycle methods are still valid, React Navigation adds more events that you can subscribe to through the `navigation` prop.
+- While React's lifecycle methods are still valid, React Navigation adds more events that you can subscribe to through the `navigation` object.
 - You may also use the `useFocusEffect` or `useIsFocused` hooks.